Vileness

 Genesis 19:1-3, Jasher 19:45-47

-And the Lord sent for 2 of the angels that had come to Abraham’s house, to destroy Sodom and its cities.
-And the angels rose from the door of Abraham’s tent after they had eaten and drunk, and they reached Sodom in the evening, and Lot was then sitting in the gate of Sodom, and when he saw them he rose to meet them, and he bowed down his face to the ground.
+The LORD sent 2 of the angels who had visited Abraham to destroy Sodom and its neighboring cities.
+After eating and drinking at Abraham’s tent, the angels got up and arrived in Sodom in the evening.
+Lot was sitting at the gate of Sodom, and when he saw them, he got up to meet them and bowed down with his face to the ground.

-And he said, “Behold now, my lords, turn in, I pray, into your servant’s house, and tarry all night, and wash your feet, and you will rise up early, and go on your ways.”
+He said, “Please, my lords, come into your servant’s house.
+Stay the night, wash your feet, and in the morning you can go on your way.”

 The men of Sodom attempt evil acts with the angels